hjacobs/tech.zalando.com/posts/zalando-hack-week-second-edition.rst

 .. title: Zalando Hack Week - A Driving Force in Innovation
 .. description: Learn more about how we celebrated Hack Week for the second time, again with very positive outcome and new learnings.
 .. slug: zalando-hack-week-2
-.. date: 2014-06-27 01:33:37
+.. date: 2014-07-02 01:33:37
 .. tags: design-thinking, event, hack-week, innovation
 .. author: Bastian Gerhard
 .. type: text
 .. image: hackweek-2014-ceremony.jpg

-Earlier this year, we reported about Hack Week, the first open innovation week where Zalando Technology experiments without limits.
-Now, in the middle of June, we have “celebrated” it for the second time, again with very positive outcome and new learnings.
+Earlier this year, we reported about `Hack Week`_, the first open innovation week where Zalando Technology experiments without limits.
+Now, in the middle of June, we have “celebrated” it for the `second time`_, again with very positive outcome and new learnings.
 We are quite excited to see how Hack Week has grown from a fun little side show into a cornerstone of Zalando’s innovation culture.
-This time around, Hack Week also involved a few other Zalando departments and attracted a lot of attention from the executive board as well as journalists, bloggers and even the state government.
+This time around, Hack Week also involved a few other Zalando departments and attracted a lot of attention from the executive board, journalists, bloggers and even the `state government`_.

 ..
 TEASER_END

 It all started with a little kick-off event reminding everyone about the process and schedule.
-Each day was again accompanied by a few side shows that helped to strengthen the team spirit - video games, office golf and public viewing of the FIFA World Cup opening match.
+Each day was again accompanied by a few side shows that helped to strengthen the team spirit - video games, `office golf`_ and public viewing of the FIFA World Cup opening match.

-Hack Week ended with the closing event where again ten handmade trophies were awarded to the most distinctive projects along with our special guests Robert, David and Rubin.
+Hack Week ended with the closing event where again ten `handmade trophies`_ were awarded to the most distinctive projects along with our special guests Robert, David and Rubin.
 Two new awards were presented this time - the Bridge Builder award for projects fostering collaboration across departments, and Andy Warhol